JesperDramsch/phd-thesis/methods-theory/index.rst

 methods have been applied to various problems that can generally be categorized into three subsections:

 #.
-Build a surrogate ML model of a well-understood process.
+Build a surrogate machine learning model of a well-understood process.
 This model
    usually provides an advantage in computational cost.

 #.
-Build an ML model of a task previously only possible with human
+Build an machine learning model of a task previously only possible with human
    interaction, interpretation, or knowledge and experience.

 #.
-Build a novel ML model that performs a task that was previously not
+Build a novel machine learning model that performs a task that was previously not
    possible.

 Granulometry on SEM images is an example of an application in category